notfairweather/devops101/README.md

 1. Helps set up the variables required to run the code
 2. Pulls/builds the required container images
-2. Runs OpenTofu to create assets - AWS S3 bucket and AWS EC2 instance
+2. Runs OpenTofu to create assets - AWS S3 bucket (with static website) and AWS EC2 instance
 4. Runs Ansible to install [Vikunja](https://vikunja.io/)

 Pre-requisites: